queryluke/masseffect-5e/static/data/rules/06-02-armor.md

 To survive in the galaxy, your character needs to wear armor.
 Not only does armor abate damage from extremely powerful, futuristic weapons but armor also supplies __shield points__, also called shields (outlined below).
 Luckily, almost all garments in the mass effect world provide some form of protection.
 Diaphanous night-gowns can even provide a modicum of protection.
-Thus, in Mass Effect 5e, almost all operatives are wearing armor and re afforded shield points, unless the player or GM explicitly states your character is not wearing armor.
+Thus, in Mass Effect 5e, almost all operatives are wearing armor and are afforded shield points, unless the player or GM explicitly states your character is not wearing armor.

 __Armor Proficiency__.
 Just like 5th edition, anyone can put on armor.
 However, only those proficient in the armor type